eddieshengyuwang/project_ada_akbar/README.md

 **4)** How does the number of entities in a country which are mentioned in the Panama papers reflect with the income inequality within a country?

 **Interpretation of the Panama Papers**
-As shown by the exploratory analysis, the entity document of the Panama Papers is a very interesting: it provides a macroscopic view of how many entities per countries are involved in settling companies offshore.
-The reasons behind making an offshore company are multiple: setting a company offshore is not a crime, but it is an indication that the business condition in the home country are not always favorable from a privacy point of view, from a bureaucratic point of view and from a tax point of view.
-In other words it is investigated whether the discrepancy between ease of business that exist between tax haven countries and non tax havens, can be a cause of high income inequality in non tax haven countries.
-The idea of investigating which of the top 2000 companies in the world are present in the Panama papers and estimate the capital lost was dropped because it is very hard to find the real name of the companies and link the two without doing a stakeholder analysis.
+As shown by the exploratory analysis, the entity document of the Panama Papers is very interesting: it provides a macroscopic view of how many entities per countries are involved in settling companies offshore or funds offshore.
+The reasons behind making an offshore company are multiple: setting a company offshore is not a crime, but it can be an indication that the business condition in the home country are not always favorable from a privacy point of view, from a bureaucratic point of view and from a tax point of view.
+Hence it is crucial to understand why entities decide to set their companies offshore and what is the consequence on the home country from a wealth distribution point of view.

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.

  - Panama Papers dataframe on the cluster

  All the following are downloaded from [World Bank Dataset](https://data.worldbank.org)
  - GINI coefficient per country
- - Ease of Business coefficient per country
  - GDP per country
  - GDP per capita per country
  - Time to start a business per country